pugjs/react-jade/README.md

 ### jade(options) / jade(file)

-Acts as a browseify transform to inline calls to `jade.compileFile`.
+Acts as a browserify transform to inline calls to `jade.compileFile`.
 The source code looks something like:

 ```js
 function browserify(options) {